 Special Subject Classes (1st - 8th Grade)

 Starting in the grades, Special Subject classes become an integral part of our curriculum and will support any family's homeschool program.
-Students meet with the special subject teachers outside of the main lesson one or more times per week.
-These Special Subjects are World Languages, Handwork, Music, Painting, Modeling/Sculpting, Woodworking, Nature Immersion, and Mindfulness.
+Students meet with the Special Subject teachers one or more times per week.
+These Special Subjects are World Languages, Movement, Handwork, and Music.
+Special Subjects such as Painting, Modeling/Sculpting, Woodworking, and Nature Immersion are led by the Class Teacher.
+Special Subject Classes work to create a balance between academic work that develops "thinking" and activities that introduce "feeling" and "willing."
+These Subject Classes will often work to align and enhance Main Lesson and Subject Topics.

 Watercolor Painting, Beeswax Modeling, simple Handwork, Forest time, Music, Movement, and Introduction to World Language are incorporated into the Kindergarten Program and led by the Kindergarten teacher.